How to Improve Your EcoVadis Score (A Strategic Framework)

 Aug 05, 2025

-This guide is the main EcoVadis score improvement hub for companies that already have a scorecard.
-It shows how to turn that scorecard into a focused EcoVadis improvement plan instead of a generic list of sustainability tasks.
+This guide is the main EcoVadis score improvement hub for companies that already have a scorecard and want to turn it into a focused EcoVadis improvement plan.
+It is not a generic sustainability checklist.
+It is a practical framework for deciding what to improve, what evidence to prepare, and how to build a stronger reassessment submission.

 Quick answer: How to improve your EcoVadis score after your scorecard

-- Use your scorecard as the starting point.
+- Use your scorecard as the starting point, not a random list of sustainability ideas.

 - Identify your weakest theme scores and repeated Improvement Areas.